patricklam/plam.new-webpage/content/post/20200309-second-month-in-wellington.md

 * small walks at Sanctuary Mountain (like Zealandia but in Pukeatua); it's more natural than the Otoruhangu Kiwi House but we saw more birds at the Kiwi House because they're in enclosures.
 * Rotorua redwoods walk
 * Wellington airport to home: 11km
-* Tongariro Alpine Crossing: 19.2km, 762m elevation gain (but more loss; also class 1 terrain)
+* <a href="https://www.doc.govt.nz/parks-and-recreation/places-to-go/central-north-island/places/tongariro-national-park/things-to-do/tracks/tongariro-alpine-crossing/">Tongariro Alpine Crossing</a>: 19.2km, 762m elevation gain (but more elevation loss; also class 1 terrain)
 * Kime Hut tramp: 23km, 1292m elevation gain (slippery tree roots on descent)

 The big ones are Roy's Peak, the Tongariro Alpine Crossing, and the Kime Hut tramp.
 We had excellent weather for Roy's Peak and Tongariro.
 I'm not sure I'd call Tongariro the best day-hike in the world but it is up there, and the views of Ngauruhoe aka Mordor are exceptional.
-We started early and fit young Germans and French people kept on passing us.
+Fit young German and French people kept on passing us, but I thought about it and ascribed it to the fact that we started as early as possible: that means that we were unlikely to pass anyone.
 The terrain is generally quite well-groomed and the scree on Tongariro looks as if they took a bunch of dump trucks of gravel and unloaded them.
 The Kime Hut tramp had fine weather on day 1 and rain on day 2.
 The rain made the forest look more enchanted but